nitinsh99/VeloxDownloader/README.md

 # VeloxDownloader

-A simple,elegant,customizable yet powerfull all in one solution for downloading files in your Swift project.
+A simple,elegant,customizable yet powerfull all in one solution for downloading files in your Swift(3) project.

 See it in action: